Biscuits, Wine & the Story of Place

 Food tells the truth about a place.

-vineyards, it was sustained by grain, butter, fire, and community tables.
-The Southern biscuit is
+Long before Charlottesville became known for award-winning restaurants and celebrated vineyards, it was sustained by grain, butter, fire, and community tables.
+The Southern biscuit is humble, but it carries centuries of agricultural history, labor, tradition, and hospitality within its layers.

-This hands-on experience begins with that story.
+This hands-on culinary experience begins with that story, guided by a Charlottesville local guide.

-It is an exploration of how Charlottesville’s history and modern hospitality meet at the table.
+This is not simply a cooking class; it is a cultural experience and an exploration of how Charlottesville’s history and modern hospitality meet at the table.

 Experience Includes: